Frank Ellis’ profile

 - Factors Unforeseen, Orange Tree Theatre, Richmond, Orange Tree Theatre, 29th April – 30th May 2009

-- Time and the Conways, Lyttelton Theatre, National Theatre, National Theatre, 28th April – 28th May 2009
+- Time and the Conways, Lyttelton Theatre, National Theatre, London, National Theatre, 28th April – 28th May 2009

 - England People Very Nice, Olivier Theatre, National Theatre, National Theatre, 11th February – ?
 2009